-In Singapore, the punishment is strict, reflecting the seriousness with which the legal system treats these crimes.
+In Singapore, penalties are strict, reflecting the seriousness with which the legal system treats these crimes.
 If you’ve ever wondered what happens when someone commits forgery or what the penalties for forgery entail, this blog will guide you through the process, ensuring you understand the gravity of such offences.

 What Is Forgery?